PaulLeCam/react-leaflet/packages/website/docs/start-introduction.md

 Unless stated otherwise, all components exported by React Leaflet support [refs](https://reactjs.org/docs/glossary.html#refs) exposing the created Leaflet element instance or DOM element (for panes).

-This allows applications to access Leaflet's imperative APIs when required, but may create inconsitencies with props being set and should be used carefully.
+This allows applications to access Leaflet's imperative APIs when required, but may create inconsistencies with props being set and should be used carefully.

 ### React context